googleapis/google-cloud-python/docs/google-cloud-auth.rst

 .. tip::

-    Unless you have a specific reason to use a PKCS12/P12 key for your service account,
-    we recommend using a JSON key.
+    Previously the Google Cloud Console would issue a PKCS12/P12 key for your service account.
+This library does not support that key format.
+You can generate a new JSON key for the same service account from the console.

 User Accounts (3-legged OAuth 2.0) with a refresh token
 -------------------------------------------------------